 Retinal detachment is a critical condition where the retina separates from the underlying supportive tissue layers.
 This detachment usually happens when fluid passes through a retinal tear, lifting the retina away from the back of the eye.
 Retinal detachment requires immediate medical intervention to prevent permanent vision loss.

 Diabetic retinopathy is a complication of diabetes that affects the retinal blood vessels.
-The condition can be categorized into two stages
+The condition can be categorized into two stages.

 Retinitis pigmentosa is an inherited degenerative disease that gradually affects the retina, leading to the loss of night vision and peripheral vision.
 The condition is progressive, with symptoms often starting in childhood or adolescence and worsening over time.